-- Value and type of capacitor: A value of 0.1 μF (100 nF), 10-20V is recommended.
-The capacitor should be a low Equivalent Series Resistance (low-ESR) capacitor and have resonance frequency of 20 MHz or higher.
-It is further recommended that ceramic capacitors be used. - Placement on the printed circuit board: The decoupling capacitors should be placed as close to the pins as possible.
+- Value and type of capacitor: SMD X7R ceramic capacitors with the value indicated in 'Reference Schematic' section and nominal voltage of 10...25V X7R are recommended.
+The capacitors will be a low Equivalent Series Resistance (low-ESR) capacitor and have resonance frequency of 20 MHz or higher. - Placement on the printed circuit board: The decoupling capacitors will be placed as close to the pins as possible.
 It is recommended that the capacitors be placed on the same side of the board as the device.
 If space is constricted, the capacitor can be placed on another layer on the PCB using a "via"; however, ensure that the trace length from the pin to the capacitor is within 6 mm in length. - Handling high-frequency noise: If the board is experiencing high-frequency noise, upward of tens of MHz, add a second ceramic-type capacitor in parallel to the above described decoupling capacitor.
 The value of the second capacitor can be in the range of 0.01 μF to 0.001 μF.
 Place this second capacitor next to the primary decoupling capacitor.
 In high-speed circuit designs, consider implementing a decade pair of capacitances as close as possible to the power and ground pins.
-For example, 0.1 μF in parallel with 0.001 μF. - Maximizing performance: On the board layout from the power supply circuit, run the power and return traces to the decoupling capacitors first, and then to the device pins.
+For example, 0.1 μF in parallel with 0.001 μF. - Maximizing performance: On the board layout from the power supply circuit, run the power and return traces to the decoupling capacitors first and then to the device pins.
 This ensures that the decoupling capacitors are first in the power chain.
 Equally important is to keep the trace length between the capacitor and the power pins to a minimum, thereby reducing PCB track inductance.

-8.5 Reference Schematic
+8.5.
+Reference Schematic